Find a Varicose Veins or Spider Vein Center Near You ~ VeinDirectory.org

 • diagnoses of spinal problems and injuries to the hands, feet and other skeletal structures

-• Detection, diagnosis and treatment of vascular diseases that can lead to stroke, kidney failure or even death
+• detection, diagnosis and treatment of vascular diseases that can lead to stroke, kidney failure or even death

-• Physicians often use the CT examination to
+• Physicians often use the CT examination to guide biopsies and other minimally invasive procedures

-• plan surgery
+• plan and prepare for surgery

 What preparations are required for a Total Body CT scan?